Dataset management in the Hub

 Organizing data into a dataset

-In the diagram below, we have used Klaviyo as an example to illustrate how data makes its way into a dataset from the original Klaviyo source.
+In the diagram below, we have used Shopify as an example to illustrate how data makes its way into a dataset from the original Shopify source.
 You are then able to view this dataset within the Lexer Hub.

-- The raw data that comes in from Klaviyo is stored in an Amazon S3 bucket.
+- The raw data from Shopify is loaded into an Amazon S3 bucket via a Dataset load.

-- The data from this S3 bucket is then transformed into Lexer's accepted data schema.
+- The data is then transformed into Lexer's data schema via a Dataflow.

-- The data is then arranged into a dataset than can be accessed and viewed via the Lexer Hub.
+- It’s then arranged into a dataset that can be accessed in Datasets.

 So, how can I use datasets?

-Having your datasets easily accessible within the Hub has a number of benefits and uses, and we have outlined the use cases below.
+Having your datasets easily accessible within the Hub has a number of benefits and uses.
+We've outlined some common use cases below.

 Data QA and validation

-Lexer’s Dataset Manager lets you quickly view and validate the health of your integration feed, including data continuity, volume, and freshness of data flowing into your datasets.
+Lexer’s Datasets lets you quickly view and validate the health of your integration feed, including data continuity, volume, and freshness of data flowing into your datasets.
 Drilling down even further, you can click into each record to view the payload for individual customer records.

 Dataset statistics

-Within the Dataset Manager you can also access high-level statistics and charts, which allow you to quickly visualize important metrics for each dataset.
+Within Datasets you can also access high-level statistics and charts separated into convenient tabs, which allow you to quickly visualize important metrics for each dataset.
 These will vary depending on the type of records contained within the dataset.

-As we continue to build out our API capabilities, the Dataset Manager will also give you the ability to create your own datasets, which can be written into directly using JSON and CSV uploads!
+As we continue to build out our API capabilities, Datasets will also give you the ability to create your own datasets, which can be written into directly using JSON and CSV uploads!

 Finding your datasets in the Hub

-All your datasets will be listed in the left-side panel.
-You’ll be able to see the name of each dataset along with a brief description of the dataset, the status and time of the last job load, and when the dataset load job last ran.
+- All of your datasets will be listed in the left-side panel.
+You’ll be able to see the name and a brief description of the dataset, the status and time of the last job load.

 Click on a dataset in this panel to open the detailed dataset view in the main window.
-You can also click on the View button in the top, right-hand corner of the dataset screen to see more details about your dataset and the jobs that have run.
+You can also click on the View button in the top right-hand corner of the screen to see more details about your dataset and the jobs that have run.

 The Jobs tab is especially useful because you’ll be able to see a history of your dataset.
 This includes:

-- The status of the last job load: Did it run successfully, did it fail, or is it still pending?
+- Status: The status of the last job load.
+Did it run successfully, did it fail, or is it still pending?

-- When the run job started (dates and times are displayed in your local timezone).
+- Started at: When the run job started (dates and times are displayed in your local timezone).

-- How long the job took to run.
+- Time taken: How long the job took to run.

 To find out more information about each individual job, you can click on the row it belongs to, which will bring up the Job View panel.